franfif/litreview/README.md

 LITReview is a (fictional - for education purposes) start-up that aims to release a product that enables a community of users to review books and literature on demand.

 This MVP (minimum viable product) has been developed with the [Django framework](https://docs.djangoproject.com/en/4.1/).<br>
-[Bootstrap 4](https://getbootstrap.com/docs/4.6) has been use for the design, completed with a few lines of vanilla CSS.
+[Bootstrap 4](https://getbootstrap.com/docs/4.6) has been used for the design, completed with a few lines of vanilla CSS.
 <br>
 The python package [django-crispy-forms](https://django-crispy-forms.readthedocs.io/) has been used to render most forms in the application.